All Episodes

 Well, no, it was George Bush's mistake, she says.

-Wasn't my mistake.
+It wasn't my mistake.

 And you know what?

-If she really had some courage, she would say, Look, I relied on the same intelligence that the President of France did that year.
+If she really had some courage, she would say, look, I relied on the same intelligence that the President of France did that year.

 I relied on the same intelligence.

-Uh this is the kind of thing that she should be saying.
+This is the kind of thing that she should be saying.

 It wasn't a mistake to rely on the best evidence that we had at the time to do what was done.